Table of Contents

 | Form Factor & Dimensions | ATX 280 x 215 mm |

-One of the main advantages of this model is its power delivery, consisting of 8 virtual phases.
-Each phase uses three MOSFETs.
-It uses SM4503NHKP (80 A/3 mΩ) (x8, high‑side) and SM4508NHKP (49 A/6.8 mΩ) (x16, low‑side) MOSFETs, the UP1649Q PWM controller common on Chinese boards, and uP1961S MOSFET drivers (x4).
+The standout feature of this model is its 8-virtual-phase VRM, which allocates three MOSFETs per phase.
+The power delivery relies on SM4503NHKP (80 A / 3 mΩ) high-side and SM4508NHKP (49 A / 6.8 mΩ) low-side MOSFETs, driven by four uP1961S doublers/drivers and managed by the uP1649Q PWM controller — a staple component on Chinese X99 motherboards.
 This configuration, especially with active cooling, can handle powerful CPUs such as the Xeon E5‑2699 v3.

 The storage subsystem offers 6 SATA ports (only 4 of them are SATA 3) and two M.2 slots running at PCIe 3.0 x4.
 There are plenty of PCIe slots as well: the x16 and x4 slots are wired to the CPU, while the x1 slot is wired to the chipset and limited to PCIe 2.0.

-The main disappointment is the use of a desktop rather than a server chipset.
+The biggest compromise here is the use of a desktop rather than a server-grade chipset.
 Most commonly it’s B85, but variants with Q87 and even C226 exist.
 Functionally these variants are the same, but all of them have a limited number of USB 3.0 ports.

 In addition, the board has all the traditional drawbacks: